Back to Library

 32

-Acts done under threat of instant death are not offences, except for murder and capital crimes against the State.
+This section defines the defence of duress, excusing acts done under threat of instant death, except for murder and capital offences against the State.

 33